Will the Heat cover the spread vs. the Hornets? Promo Codes, Betting Trends, Records ATS

 Additional Heat Insights & Trends

-- The Heat have gone 4-6 in their past 10 contests, with a 5-5 record against the spread during that span.
+- The Heat have gone 5-5 over their last 10 contests, with a 5-5 record against the spread in that span.

-- Against the spread, Miami has fared worse when playing at home, covering two times in nine home games, and eight times in 13 road games.
+- Against the spread, Miami has played worse at home, covering two times in nine home games, and eight times in 14 road games.

 Bet on this or any NBA matchup at BetMGM